jerjam/e3-mrfioc2-dir/README.md

 The plugin will configure the e3-mrfioc2 in order to serv the ESS necessary services independent to mrfioc2 Epics community.

 # Installation
-This repo should be merged into the e3-mrfioc2 root directory.
+This repo is designed in order to be directly merged into the e3-mrfioc2 root directory.